wozniakos10/Currency_converter/README.md

 # Currency_converter
-Simple app to calculate currency exchange based on [NPB API](http://api.nbp.pl/).
+Simple app to calculate currency exchange based on [NBP API](http://api.nbp.pl/).
 App enables calculate value of exchanging PLN to 12 other currencies including diferences at buy and sell prices.
 App is already hosted on google cloud service.
-You can check it out [here](https://django-currency-n2pv2pkrwq-lm.a.run.app/).
+You can check it out at [dwtask.com](https://dwtask.com/).

 <br>